 Art comes in all forms, and another museum that showcases an interesting form of art is the Museum of Neon Art.
 Spending some time at the Museum of Neon Art will certainly brighten up your day.
 The museum, which is located in Glendale, California, showcases iconic neon signs that you’ll love to snap some great photos of.

-The Peterson Automotive Museum is hard to miss with its building’s unique architecture.
+The Petersen Automotive Museum is hard to miss with its building’s unique architecture.
 The museum is every car lover’s heaven.
 It showcases vintage cars, race cars, and just about every single person’s dream car is exhibited at this awesome museum.

 Cars certainly have such a great impact in our lives, especially here in Los Angeles (hence the infamous LA traffic) and the Peterson Automotive Museum not only shows so many terrific automobiles but it also gives a more in depth look at the history of cars and its importance in our lives.